 It’s a new year which means its New Year’s Resolution season again.
 You’re likely used to seeing packed gyms as many set their sights on weight loss goals.
-However, this year is going to look a lot different for many of us as we navigate the global pandemic.
+However, this year is going to look a lot different for many of us as we navigate into the second year of a global pandemic.
 There are several popular self-improvement goals people focus on.
 There’s absolutely nothing wrong with a plan to improve your life and family’s future.
 However, all too often, New Year’s Resolutions can end up making you feel worse by making you feel like a failure when you fall short of your goals.
 Those feeling can be amplified for children and youth.

 On the flip side, every parent shares a sense of frustration when their child doesn’t try hard enough to accomplish a task you know they’re perfectly capable of completing.
 Often, the lack of inner drive results from parents establishing goals for their kids or pushing too hard.
 As an alternative parents and children can work together to establish goals and reach them.
 Helping to foster a can-do attitude will help your child learn to set goals and meet them.
 However, that’s just the start.
 Setting realistic goals is extremely important.
 Here are a few helpful tips to help your children and family set new goals in the new year.